-Teesside High School was created in 1970 by the amalgamation of two much older independent schools: Queen Victoria High School (1883) and Cleveland School (1939).
-The School is fortunate in having some 20 acres of spectacular grounds on the banks of the River Tees, in what was once the rambling mansion of Woodside Hall.
-The lovely old buildings, enjoyed by generations of schoolgirls, were sadly demolished in 1970 lending way to the current school.
+Teesside High School is fortunate in having some 20 acres of spectacular grounds on the banks of the River Tees, in what was once the rambling mansion of Woodside Hall.
+The lovely old buildings, enjoyed by generations of schoolgirls, were demolished in 1970 lending way to the current School.
 We remain easily accessible by road (close to the A66 and A19), rail (a five minute walk to Eaglescliffe station) and air (Durham Tees Valley airport).
 The School serves a wide catchment area, with pupils travelling from across the Teesside conurbation, south Durham and North Yorkshire.

 One project has seen the school’s six tennis courts upgraded to an international standard all-weather surface, providing a midi hockey pitch and training facility and three five-a-side football pitches, whilst still retaining tennis and netball courts.

 Another project has provided a brand new playground for the Preparatory School.
 This project has led to old tarmac play areas being replaced with an all-weather, synthetic surface marked out for a number of sports including tennis, hockey, football and basketball.
 All of which are protected by a green mesh perimeter fence.
 This new playground is perfect for introducing our younger pupils to a wider range of sports and helps them develop new skills.